 2.1.6 Seedling Dry Weight (g)

-Ten healthy seedlings were chosen for measuring root and shoot length and these same seedlings were used to determine dry weight.
+Ten healthy seedlings were chosen for measuring root and shoot length, and these same seedlings were used to determine dry weight.
 They were placed in a hot air oven for 24 hours at 80°C. After that,selected ten seedling dry weight was determined.

 2.1.7 Seedling Vigour Index I